How to take on Mega Ampharos in Pokémon Go

 Salamence

 Another pseudo-Legendary Dragon, Salamence is the final evolution of Gen III's Bagon.
-As Bagon has been featured in Eggs, Raids, several Events, including a Community Day, and even as a Shadow Pokémon, most players have at least a couple Salamence already powered up.
-Salamence takes half damage from Fighting and double damage from Rock.
+As Bagon has been featured in eggs, raids, several events, including a Community Day, and even as a Shadow Pokémon, most players have at least a couple Salamence already powered up.
+As a Dragon and Flying type, Salamence takes half damage from Fighting and double damage from Rock.
 Dragon Tail and Outrage are the moves you'll want your Salamence to know for this Mega Raid.

-The Legendary mascot of Pokémon Pearl, Palkia performs quite well in this Raid.
-As a Water and Dragon type, it has no relevant weaknesses or resistances for this Mega Raid, and with Dragon Tail and Draco Meteor, it can deal super effective damage against Mega Ampharos.
-It's only had two runs in Raids, but if you have one powered up, it will serve you well in this fight.

 Dragonite